Legal requirements and best practice for forums

 Different types of insurance

-Public liability insurance helps protect individuals and businesses if someone else claims that they harmed or caused them loss.
+Public liability insurance helps protect forums if someone else claims that they harmed or caused them loss.
 Some policies may also cover legal advice so please check with your insurer.

 For forums, this means if a member of the public sues them for injury, damage or loss of property caused by the forum activities, the insurance can cover the costs of compensation.